Funding Women: The Good

 That’s why, over the next ten years, I am committing $1 billion to expanding women’s power and influence in the United States.

 Images of Sexual Abuse of Children Are Everywhere Online.
 The New York Times reports that “The Internet Is Overrun With Images of Child Sexual Abuse,” and asks how we got here.
 This is an important story for women givers supporting efforts to end gender-based violence.
-It probably also means we need to step up funding for all of the organizations doing the vital work of addressing gender-based violence and child sexual abuse, particularly Raliance, StopitNow! and the National Center for Missing and Exploited Children.
+It probably also means we need to step up funding women when it relates to gender-based violence and child sexual abuse, particularly Raliance, StopitNow! and the National Center for Missing and Exploited Children.

 PHILANTHROPY WOMEN IS HAVING A FUNDING CRISIS!
 Ironically, as funding for women’s giving is expanding and needing more attention than ever, some of our funders will not be able to continue their support this year.
 That’s why, if you’ve been considering becoming a subscriber, there has never been a better time.
 We have brought on so much talent at PW.
 It would be a great loss to have to lay off the amazing writers and other professionals who have come on board with us.